BJMdotNET/ms-graph-emails/framework-481/README.md

 One file that is not in this repository is the App.config file, for obvious reasons: it contains sensitive data which cannot be divulged.

 You can create the file manually, it should look like the XML code below.
 Note that you should replace all the "_REDACTED_" bits with your own values, of course.

 The use of an outdated version of NLog is due to the same being used in the ancient project (and upgrading is not possible).
 Log entries are done using `Trace` calls, these also appear in the console while the console is running.

+Note that the actual project is running on enterprise servers, and that the proxy setting is required in such cases.
+However, on my developer laptop I can chose to switch this on or off.
+(Ideally it would work with the setting being "on" of course.)

 `
 <?xml version="1.0" encoding="utf-8"?>